KBNLresearch/iromlab/doc/setupDbpoweramp.md

 * *When have to Re-Rip* - set to 100 frames
 * *After Ripping a Track For* - set to 10 minutes

-Finally, check *Mark Track as Error if Insecure*, and check both the *Secure Extraction Log* options.
+Also, check *Mark Track as Error if Insecure*, and check both the *Secure Extraction Log* options.
+Finally, click to the right of *Log Filename* and change the value to:

+    [rippedtopath]\extract.log

 ## AccurateRip configuration